The best parks to run around and get fit in London

 For those who are wanting to run four mile laps in beautiful surroundings, you’ll want to lace your trainers and get ready to run around Regent’s Park.
 Filled with large open spaces, the park is spread over 410 acres, with ZSL London Zoo and the Regent’s Park Open Air Theatre inside the grounds.
 This makes the park a great way to spend a day in London filled with culture, entertainment and fun.

 During the day, take a visit to ZSL London Zoo, boasting hundreds of species in its exhibits.
 If you’re heading to the park during the lighter nights, you’ll want to book your tickets for one of the shows in the Regent’s Park Open Air Theatre season.
-Previous seasons have had performances of On The Town and Little Shop of Horrors, but Evita is set to close the season in spectacular fashion.
+Previous seasons have had performances of On The Town and Little Shop of Horrors.

 Staying south of the river?
 You’ll want to visit Greenwich Park.
 See the central London skyline as you walk around the 182 acre site that’s the perfect setting for a jog or a light stroll around.
 Come rain or shine, there’s something to do every day at Greenwich Park and you’ll want to visit more than once to make the most out of what the park has to offer.